 “For those who sleep, sleep at night, and those who get drunk are drunk at night“

 Watching God’s prophetic program is no mysterious or obscure truth (5:6).
 It is profound because it is so simple.
-As a universal principle, it is evident in the everyday life of men as we seen in this verse.
+As a universal principle, it is evident in men’s everyday lives, as we saw in this verse.

 For those who sleep, sleep at night,